 The Elderly and Depression

-Depression is one of the most common mental illnesses Americans face, and it is just as prevalent in older adults.
+Depression is one of the most common mental illnesses Americans face, and it is just as prevalent for the Elderly.
 According to WebMD, about six million Americans aged 65 and older suffer from depression, but only 10% receive treatment.
 This number is shocking.

 Reasons that such a small portion of the population receives treatment vary.
 It could be due to the stigmas many carry about mental illness.
 It may also be that depression can manifest differently in older people.
 You must know facts about the elderly and depression so you can recognize the symptoms in a loved one, or yourself.